Naereen/web-sphinx/apk.en.rst

 The list of applications given here corresponds to the applications I have installed on my (two) Android™ smartphones in 2020, and that I opened and used every day during the `coronavirus containment` (at least one month).

-.. todo:: This was translated using `DeepL <https://www.DeepL.com/>`_, so I need to proof-read it, and update if needed.

 I list them by categories, following the categories already used on my phones.

-... note:: This page is about applications for Android™
+.. note:: This page is about applications for Android™

    For more details, it may be useful to go elsewhere for more information: